ROCK CLIMBING INSTRUCTION MANUAL

 - The climber may not put his finger through a bolt.
 One shouldn't hang onto

-or stand on bolts anyway, it's cheating.
+or stand on bolts anyway, it's cheating and dangerous.

 -